-WARNING SIGNAL- 5 minutes to start 1 sound + 1 light PREPATORY SIGNAL - 4 minutes to start 1 sound + 2 lights ONE MINUTE SIGNAL - 1 minute to start1 sound + 3 lights START 1 sound + all lights off.
+WARNING SIGNAL 5 minutes to start one sound + 1 light PREPARATORY SIGNAL 4 minutes to start one sound + 2 lights ONE MINUTE SIGNAL 1 minute to start one sound + 3 lights START one sound + all lights off.

-9.3 All engines are to remain on, prior to and during the start sequence and are only to be turned off at the One Minute Signal.
-Although engines must be on during this period they do not need to be in gear.
+9.3 All engines are to remain on before and during the start sequence and are only to be turned off at the One Minute Signal.
+Although engines must be on during this period, they do not need to be in gear.

-9.4 All boats to observe that the club's start line is in the barrier control zone which requires boats to keep to the starboard side of the river and to cross the fairway at a right angle.
+9.4 All boats are to observe that the club's start line is in the barrier control zone, which requires boats to keep to the starboard side of the river and to cross the fairway at a right angle.
+The start and finish lines only extend to the middle of the fairway.